Nomi-CEu/Nomi-CEu/README.md

   - Windows users may grab the utility [here](https://raw.githubusercontent.com/tracer4b/nomi-ceu/main/pack-mode-switcher.bat)(right click - save as), save it to the root directory of the pack (the same level as `\config`).
   - MacOS and GNU/Linux users can run `curl -O https://raw.githubusercontent.com/tracer4b/nomi-ceu/main/pack-mode-switcher.sh` then verify the contents with your editor of choice before running `chmod +x pack-mode-switcher.sh; sh pack-mode-switcher.sh` in the pack root directory (the one containing `/config`).
 - If you are on an existing world, run `/bq_admin default load` to load the hard mode questbook.

+## Bansoukou
+This pack uses two bansoukou patches.
+The first one is for [NuclearCraft](https://github.com/tomdodd4598/NuclearCraft), and the second one is for [Draconic Evolution](https://github.com/Draconic-Inc/Draconic-Evolution).

+The two patch repos are:
+- [NuclearCraft](https://github.com/Exaxxion/NuclearCraft/tree/2.18y-ceu).
+This fixes GTCEu incompatability with NuclearCraft.
+- [Draconic Evolution](https://github.com/IntegerLimit/Draconic-Evolution).
+This adds the destruct core button, and allows GT blocks in place of DE blocks, in the Energy Core and Reactor.

+If there are issues or crashes with Draconic Evolution, please report them to [here](https://github.com/IntegerLimit/Draconic-Evolution/issues) instead of the main Draconic Evolution repo.

 ## Credits
 Certain new quests from [GregTech Community Pack](https://github.com/GregTechCEu/GregTech-Community-Pack).